naijab/kubeops-part-time/hands-on/README.md

 - `make test` - for running unit test
 - `make test-docker` - for running unit test on dockerfile
 - `make build-docker` - for building docker image

+## CI Flow

+- if push is only run unit test not deploy
+- tag with `b.x.x.x` and push tag will deploy as Beta
+- tag with `v.x.x.x` and push tag will deploy as Production